 Hikes will be in Cattaraugus County and Genesee County on the main Finger Lakes Trail and on the Conservation Trail.
 Dates are (Saturdays) April 18, May 16, June 27, and July 25.

 Questions?
 Contact Donna Flood at: 716-759-6442 or firstname.lastname@example.org

 Hikes will be held in Chenango County, near Norwich, NY.
 Dates are (Sundays) June 21, July 26, August 16, and September 20.

 Questions?
 Contact Donna Coon at: 607-445-4003 or email@example.com

 You can pay with credit card via PayPal.
 You can also download and print a Registration Form and register by US mail.
 Or, call the FLTC office at (585)658-9320.

-While we will provide sunshine, guides, sag wagons, and buses, you must:
+While we will provide sunshine, guides, and a picnic after the final hike, you must:

 - Be in physical shape to hike a varied terrain 3-4 hours at a steady pace.

 - Bring plenty of water and your own lunch.